nstanford5/ERC20/ERC20.md

   });
 ```

-This ends our `.rsh` file, though because of our infinite loop -- we never actually reach `exit`
+This ends our `.rsh` file, though because of our infinite loop -- we never actually reach `exit`.

 ###### index.rsh
 ```js
   commit();